Intercepting stdout in Swift

 -

-to an existing file handle like stdout - use both an input
+dup2can be used to connect aPipeto an existing file handle like stdout - use both an input

 readInBackgroundAndNotify()